Physician assistant misconceptions

-Misconceptions About The Physician Assistant Field
+Misconceptions About Physician Assistants

 4. Physician Assistants work under the doctor’s license.
-Actually, PAs are certified nationally, and licensed by the state in which they practice.
+Actually, PA’s are certified nationally (by passing a national exam, the PANCE), and licensed by the state in which they practice.
 What’s the difference?
 A license is a credential that allows one to practice (effectively) permanently, so long as one pays the professional fees and does regular continuing education.
-PA certification is a more temporary credential that must be renewed by retestingPhysician assistant certifications must now be renewed every 10 years.
+PA certification is a more temporary credential that must be renewed by retesting.
+Physician assistant certifications must now be renewed every 10 years.
 This means that every ten years, a PA must pass a recertification exam (the Physician Assistant National Recertifying Examination, or PANRE) that proves he/she is still proficient.
 There are also certification exams for different PA specialties.
-This is all in addition to paying annual professional fees and performing continuing medical education (CMEs).
-In California, for example, PAs must do 100 hours of CMEs every two years.
-Though it’s a hassle, the recertification process is a good thing.
-It lends credibility to the field as a whole.
-PAs must keep their knowledge up, or they can’t practice.
+This is all in addition to paying annual professional fees and performing continuing medical education (CME’s).
+In California, for example, PA’s must do 100 hours of CME’s every two years.
+Though it’s a hassle to keep having to prove you know your work, the recertification process is a good thing.
+It lends credibility to the field as a whole – PA’s must keep their knowledge up, or they can’t practice.

 5. Physician assistants don’t specialize.
 Cue the buzzer – false again.
 PAs specialize in pretty much every area of medicine.
-About 36% of PAs work in primary care, with the other 64% working in surgical, ER, and subspecialty areas, such as dermatology or rheumatology.
+About 36% of PA’s work in primary care, with the other 64% working in surgical, ER, and subspecialty areas, such as dermatology or rheumatology.

 9. Physician‘s Assistant.
 It’s physician assistant - no apostrophe-s!

 There are plenty more misconceptions about physician assistants.
 Can you think of one we’ve missed?
-Leave a comment to let us know.
+Leave a comment to let us know!

-1. Hey Paul,
+Hey Paul,

 Regarding #4 above, I’m confused.
 Don’t individual states issue “licenses”?
 Because a PA does not HAVE TO do the PANRE every 6 years and stay “certified”, but then, from what I understand, they are not able to switch between states, and they are a PA, not a PA-C. Anymore insight into this?

-2. One small correction.
+One small correction.
 PAs do get licensed, just like all other professions.
 I have a license on my wall for many years.
 Licensing is by the state.
 Certification is by the NCCPA and or/ other professional boards usually connected to organizations.
 A state could opt to require certification to practice as all states do the initial NCCPA exam.
 Many states to not mandate re-certification, although employers do.

 Dave

-1. Yes, Aaron and Dave, you are absolutely correct.
-I’ve made the change – thanks for catching that!
+Yes, Aaron and Dave, you are absolutely correct.
+I’ve made the change - thanks for catching that!

-3. The one I hate the most is that most or many PAs would have preferred to go to medical school if they had had the chance.
+The one I hate the most is that most or many PAs would have preferred to go to medical school if they had had the chance.
 Even my cardiologist dad, who is extremely supportive of me, is still a little baffled by my choice.

-4. I agree Laurelin!!
+I agree Laurelin!!
 PAs do not want to be physicians!!
 That’s why they’re PAs <3

-5. As a respiratory therapist in a teaching hospital, I’ve met several residents who’ve said if they could do it all again, they’d go to PA school!
+As a respiratory therapist in a teaching hospital, I’ve met several residents who’ve said if they could do it all again, they’d go to PA school!

-6. This was extremely helpful.
+This was extremely helpful.
 I love this entire website.
 It’s so difficult to find credible information about the PA profession because of the many misconceptions and misunderstandings about the profession.
 Thanks for posting this!

 I have two more years of pre-requisite coursework before I can apply to P.A. school, but I must say that I am sold on being a P.A.
 I have interviewed several P.A.’s and Physicians, and the most job satisfaction I’ve heard is from P.A.’s.
 I have also spoken with several medical school students, and almost all of them have warned me away from medical school, saying if they could do it again, they would’ve gone P.A.

-1. It depends on your personality, I think.
+It depends on your personality, I think.
 But the % of people who fit the personality of becoming MDs and being willing to sacrifice as much as they do to get through is much smaller than the rest.
 I love my work, am respected, make a difference in people’s lives, and I earn a very good living.
 What more could I want?

-8. Hi all,
+Hi all,

 Thanks for this post, I hope many people read this and understand who PAs really are.
 I an currently in my final year of PA school on my 7th rotation.
 Recently, I’ve encountered really bitter PAs who have discouraged me and advised me to even try and go to medical school.
 I’ve truly fallen in love with this field and very sad to see how some of these PAs are miserable.
 I just wanted to know does any one else out there feel they should have went to med school?
 I’m fairly young, only 22 years old and everyone is telling me why not med school…I’m very torn at this point.
 How do you deal with the people that push you to med school and discourage you from the goals you’ve set for yourself?
 And how do you prove to these people that it’s not because you’re lazy or afraid of the workload med students/residents go through?
 But simply found PA to be a far better choice.
 How many of you are really happy with what you do?
 And What should I be looking for once I’m on the search for a job?
 Any advice??

-1. Okay, Natasha, get ready for a soap box performance from yours truly, because this question is really important to me…
+Okay, Natasha, get ready for a soap box performance from yours truly, because this question is really important to me…

 I think in some ways you are answering your own question.
 Who are you becoming a PA for?
 I know the answer is YOU.
 So I think you may need to reorient your brain: don’t try to convince others of anything - you’re doing this for YOU, not for them.